ONENWON INC. Hole In One Insurance – Terms & Conditions

 VII.
 Requests to Access Your Personal Information

-You may request access to your personal information that has been collected, used or disclosed by The Dominion.
+You may request access to your personal information that has been collected, used or disclosed by Travelers.
 To do so, please contact the Privacy Officer by letter or e-mail at the addresses set out below.
 Access requests must be in writing.
 We will reply to your request within 30 days.

 Please note that email is not a secure mode of communication.
 For security reasons, do not include sensitive or confidential information in any email message.

-The Dominion may refuse an access request in situations where:
+Travelers may refuse an access request in situations where:

 - such access would hinder an investigation relating to the enforcement of any law, including alleged fraud;